gcc3/simple-ai-chat/README.md

 * INIT_PLACEHOLDER and ENTER
 Control the default placeholder text and enter key text.

+* WAITING and QUERYING
+Indicating the message that will show when waiting and querying.

 * MAX_TOKENS
 Control the max tokens generate in the chat completion.